 The use of Association information and surveys must be used solely by the member company, the passing on of information to third parties is strictly forbidden.

 The annual subscription for member companies shall be determined by the Federation of Sports & Play Associations (FSPA).

-The Executive Committee may revoke, alter or add to any part of this Constitution by ordinary resolution at an Executive Board Meeting.
+The Executive may revoke, alter or add to any part of the Constitution by ordinary resolution at an Executive Board meeting.